wak1616/PAC/README.md

 * Document PCP information clearly in the patient's chart and appointment notes.
 * Note in the appointment details: "Pt is aware PCP referral is required; self-pay if not received."
+* If the patient proceeds, load the insurance as "Self-Pay".
+DO NOT bill medical insurance.
 * This also applies to Optum VA insurance patients if the authorization on file does not match the specific doctor being scheduled under the 72-hour rule.
-Inform the patient:

-> "The current Optum VA authorization is for Dr. `{Provider Name}`.\
-> If you are requesting a new appointment with a different provider, we must submit a request for additional services.\
-> This process can take up to seven (7) days to receive VA approval.\
-> If there is no VA authorization on file, you have the option to bill your medical insurance instead."

 ## Standard Closing Procedures (Scripting)